-The residence dormitories that were reserved for boarding students were converted into classrooms for the Middle School.
+In 2003, Saint Mary's Hall made the transition from a boarding school to a day school.
+In 2005, the residence dormitories that were reserved for boarding students were converted into classrooms for the Middle School.
 Soon after, a monument named, Residence Clock, was given to the school in honor of the Saint Mary’s Hall boarding students and the Residence Department.
 The names of three boarding school students are listed on the clock: Frances Dilworth Dilworth (’49), Diane Dilworth Gates (’76), and Thomas Albert Gates, Jr. (’02) as are the names of the dormitories: Abercrombie, Cowles, Meyer, and Murchison.

 The Bell Tower Becomes an SMH Icon